giraciopide/shellcheck-maven-plugin/README.md

 A maven plugin to execute shellcheck in a maven build

 ## How it works
-The plugin searches for shell files in standard (and configurable) locations and invokes shellcheck on them.
+The plugin has a single `check` goal that searches for shell files in standard (and configurable) locations and invokes shellcheck on them.

-Since shellcheck is a non-java application the plugin provides automatic ways to get hold of the shellcheck binary this is controlled by the `binaryResolutionMethod` configuration:
+Since shellcheck is a non-java application the plugin provides automatic ways to get hold of the shellcheck binary.
+This is controlled by the `binaryResolutionMethod` plugin configuration property:
 * `embedded` the plugin will use a shellcheck binary embedded in the plugin jar.
     * useful if you're behind proxy and you want zero-hassles in configuring things
     * you're bound to the embedded shellcheck version (currently 0.7.1)